googlicius/file-storage/README.md

       ...
     }
   ],
-  customDrivers: [
+  customDrivers: [OneDrive],
-    {
-      name: 'oneDriver',
-      disk: OneDriveDisk,
-    },
-  ],
 });
 ```

 ## TODO

-- Create interface for all result (Need same result format for all drivers).
+- [ ] Create interface for all result (Need same result format for all drivers).
-- Refactor `customDrivers` option: provides disk is enough.
+- [x] Refactor `customDrivers` option: provides disk defination is enough.
-- Implement GCS disk.
+- [ ] Implement GCS disk.
+- [ ] Put file from a local path.
-- API section: detailed of each driver.
+- [ ] API section: detailed of each driver.

 ## License